areebbeigh/Freya/README.rst

 Freya
 =====

-**Note: I'll probably remake Freya with a better interface and maybe with a minimal NLUI.
-Busy with school for now.**

 Freya is a virtual assistant written in Python for Windows.

 I started working on Freya as a personal project (who doesn't want a Jarvis of his/her own??) and